Written by Robert Softley Gale

 What’s it like to be disabled in 2021 🧐 ?

 Find out with The Super Special Disability Roadshow!
 Hosts Rob and Sal are testing out Rob’s new high tech version of their roadshow.
 Desperate to stay with it Rob has embraced the digital era.
-Opening with a cheary (some might say cheesy!) ditty, they launch into their new show.
+Opening with a cheery (some might say cheesy!) ditty, they launch into their new show.
 Things are going pretty well, as Rob and Sal teach us what it’s like for disabled people in today’s world … until the younger generation decides to set them straight!

 The Super Special Disability Roadshow was commissioned for the Edinburgh International Children’s Festival by Imaginate, created by BOP and directed by Joe Douglas, written and performed by Robert Softley Gale, co-starring and with original songs by Sally Clay, and introducing Oona Dooks and Oliver Martindale.
 Film made in association with Urbancroft.